Ingentive-Limited/AILearningPath/scenario-2-legacy-modernization/legacy-app/README.md

 ---

-**Ready to modernize?** Use this legacy application with KiloCode to practice AI-assisted modernization techniques!
+**Ready to modernize?** Use this legacy application with your AI coding assistant to practice AI-assisted modernization techniques!